Tgonzeiny/creditCard/README.md

 The schema for the database will consist of three tables:
 1. User tables - Will consist of user and login information/email
 2. Card ID - Will consist of the cardID and card type
-3. User owned cards- Will consist of user id corresponding to card ID.
+3. User owned cards - Will consist of user id corresponding to card ID.
 4. Reward information - Will consist of card ID with various MCC category rewards
-5. MCC Categories - Will create a ID for MCCs that correspond with a category.
+5. MCC Categories - Will create an ID for MCCs that correspond with a category.

     Development Phases: